andy-goryachev-oracle/Test/doc/Text/LayoutInfo.md

 ## Risks and Assumptions

-The proposed APIs pose some compatibility risk since the application developers can extends `Text` and `TextFlow` classes adding methods with similar signatures.
+1. The proposed APIs pose some compatibility risk since the application developers can extends `Text` and `TextFlow` classes adding methods with similar signatures.

-In light of the existing bug [4], there will be discrepancy between the results provided by the new API and the `PathElement`s returned by the existing APIs in the `TextFlow` class when non-empty padding and/or borders are set.
-The new API will have this issue addressed separately from any solution that might eventually be adopted for [4].
+2. In light of the existing bug [4], there will be discrepancy between the results provided by the new API and the `PathElement`s returned by the existing APIs in the `TextFlow` class when non-empty padding and/or borders are set.
+The new API should have this issue addressed (i.e. provide the correct results) separately from any solution that might eventually be adopted for [4].

-A similar, though less impactful, concern exists in regards to the existing bugs [5] and [6], since the new API provides dedicated flags to control whether lineSpacing property should be used to generate the result.
+3. A similar, though less impactful, concern exists in regards to the existing bugs [5] and [6], since the new API provides dedicated flags to control whether lineSpacing property should be used to generate the result.

-The proposed APIs are also applicable to the Right-to-Left (RTL) orientation, though a number of existing bugs exist that block the implementation, most notably [7].
+4. The proposed APIs are also applicable to the Right-to-Left (RTL) orientation, though a number of existing bugs exist that block the implementation, most notably [7].